A common sticking point on how to talk to girls, especially when you’re new, is running out of things to say.

 As guys, we tend to just be very logical and straightforward.
 We just state the facts very simply.
 However, that’s not very emotionally compelling for a girl.

-So, when telling stories, go into
+So, when telling stories, go into the detail, make it descriptive and compelling to listen to.

 Imagine you were there and experiencing it first hand.
 Go into the specific details, of what you were feeling on a sensory, emotional and experiential level because that’s where your language will be more compelling, more engaging and more potent.